Health Education Program

 How much do health sessions cost?

-Our health education sessions are free for migrant and refugee women who attend.
-We are funded by the Victorian Department of Health to run these sessions and we are a not-for-profit organisation.
+Our health education sessions are free of charge for migrant and refugee women.
+MCWH education program is funded by the Victorian Department as a not-for-profit organisation.

 Where will my session be run?